divyajeettt/LaTeX-exploration/README.md

 - Some class notes for the course Multivariate Calculus
 - Theory Assignments for the course Algorithms under Uncertainty
 - Theory Assignments for the course Randomized Algorithms
+- Theory Assignments for the course Modern Algorithm Design
+- Assignments for the course Game Theory